Immigration and Asylum Act 1999

-The Immigration and Asylum Act 1999 (c 33) is an Act of Parliament of the United Kingdom.
+The Immigration and Asylum Act 1999 (c.
+33) is an act of Parliament of the United Kingdom.
 It followed a 1998 government white paper entitled "Fairer, Faster And Firmer – A Modern Approach To Immigration And Asylum".
 Its main aim was to create a faster system to deal with a backlog of cases.

-One of the most notable parts of the new law was to introduce the dispersal policy under section 95 of the Act.
-This system allowed for the creation of dispersal areas around the United Kingdom, where Asylum applicants would be accommodated while their claims for Asylum were reviewed.
+One of the most notable parts of the new law was to introduce the dispersal policy under section 95 of the act.
+This system allowed for the creation of dispersal areas around the United Kingdom, where asylum applicants would be accommodated while their claims for asylum were reviewed.
+The act provided for two types of accommodation, "initial accommodation", which was generally available for up to two weeks, and "dispersal" accommodation, which could be occupied for longer periods.